kbuffington/foo_musicbrainz/README.md

      version.

 0.3.9
-FIX: Repsect MusicBrainz rate limits so releases that require several
+FIX: Repsect MusicBrainz rate limits so searches that fetch several
-     lookups should complete.
+     releases should complete.
 CHG: You can now paste full release URLs like

      https://musicbrainz.org/release/76a601d9-a1a6-4112-aad5-d63bc85db9b6